patbro/patbro.github.io/about.md

 title: About
 ---

 I'm Patrick, I live in Eindhoven and I dedicate most of my time to working at [Prodrive Technologies](https://prodrive-technologies.com) as a mechatronics engineer.
-A place where I can thruly thrive as a human-being.
-Most of my work spans the robotics and [embedded systems](https://prodrive-technologies.com/careers/projects/what-development-for-embedded-systems-is-all-about) department.
+A place where I can truly thrive as a human-being.
+Most of my work spans the HR and software department.

-The other hours of the day you can find me building oil separators and pickling bath solutions at [vanbroeckhuijsenvof.nl](https://vanbroeckhuijsenvof.nl).
+The other hours of the day you can find me building oil separators and pickling bath solutions at [vanbroeckhuijsenvof.nl](https://vanbroeckhuijsenvof.nl), or other solutions at [Antrum Technologies](https://antrum-technologies.nl).

-Together with [Lukas](https://lukasant.nl) I'm building a place to manage your student house at [mystudent.house](https://mystudent.house).
-Go ahead and dive right into the code base at [GitHub](https://github.com/mystudenthouse).

 Over the weekend, I usually spend my time on a combination of software and electronic projects.
 These projects range from reverse-engineering the tennis court reservation app, to developing electronics for my home automation.
 The latter I might write an article about some time.
 Most of the software I write is open sourced on my [GitHub](https://github.com/patbro).